vcali02/p3-py3-project/README.md

 # Val's Library CLI App

-Val's Library is a CLI application that allows a librarian to see a list of available books, see a list of libary members, or readers, add new library members/readers, add new books, delete members/readers and books.
+Val's Library is a CLI application that allows a librarian to see a list of available books, see a list of library members, or readers, add new library members/readers, add new books, delete members/readers and books.
 This README file will explain how to use the application and how each function works.